-The mind-body subjective-objective duality that is the "hard problem of consciousness" is subsumed in the really hard problem of soteriology.
+The mind-body, subjective-objective duality that is the "hard problem of consciousness" is subsumed in the really hard problem of soteriology.
 How do we unify the dualistic divided house of a lugubrious massmind human consciousness with its luminous "supreme source" that is our primordial home, and still "hue wood and carry water," and balance our checkbooks?

-Therefore we must open to the exploration of a dualistic relative-conventional, realistic, causal, epistemologically pluralistic, yet non-dual acausal ontologically monistic pragmatic centrist strategy that cognizes at once the reality of both our worlds, both being and non-being, both dualistic objective form (matter) and its ground in nondual subjective emptiness/spirit.
+Therefore we must open to the exploration of a dualistic relative-conventional, realistic, causal, epistemologically pluralistic, yet nondual acausal ontologically monistic pragmatic centrist strategy that cognizes at once the reality of both our worlds, both being and non-being, both dualistic objective form (matter) and its nondual perfectly subjective, primordial ground - boundless emptiness/spirit.
 That's all.

 After all, has not this noetic unity-by whatever name-been our heart's desire and ultimate quest from the very beginning?
-The pragmatic, "radical empiricism" of William James, the ontological relativity of Quine and Kuhn, and the middle way Buddhist Prasangika Madhyamaka all suggest such a centrist epistemic and methodological architecture.
-This is, as we have seen, the real work of the 21st century Noetic Revolution.
+The pragmatic, "radical empiricism" of William James, the ontological relativity of Bohr, Quine and Kuhn, and the Middle Way Buddhist Madhyamaka Prasangika all suggest such a centrist epistemic and methodological architecture.
+This is, as we have seen, the real work of our 21st century Noetic Revolution.

-We have thus far all too briefly engaged our two knowledge paradigms, rational objective Science, and trans-rational subjective spirit/spirituality.
-We have probed the conceptual hardware of science, and the software of the subtle spirituality that is mind nature.
-Here we have indulged in a bit of unbridled ontic speculation.
-Now then, without the faintest epistemic timorousness, let us speak further of this brave new world of unification.
+We have thus far all too briefly engaged our two knowledge paradigms, rational objective Science, and trans-rational subjective Spirit/spirituality.
+We have probed the conceptual hardware of science, and the software of the subtle spirituality that is mind nature, the ultimate nature of mind.
+Herein we have indulged in a bit of unbridled ontic speculation.
+Now then, without the faintest epistemic timorousness, let us speak further of this brave new world of unification-both within science, and of the hitherto incommensurable realms of science and spirit.